IrwenXYZ/Random-Tutorials-Guides/Ubuntu.md

     ```
 2. Set timezone using `timedatectl`.
     ```bash
-    timedatectl list-timezones
-    # the above is to check which timezone you should change to.
-    timedatectl set-timezone Asia/Singapore
+    timedatectl list-timezones # this is to check which timezone you should change to timedatectl set-timezone Asia/Singapore
     ```
 ## Unattended Upgrades